nicolozanonI/ml-air-quality-forecasting/README.md

-# Air quality forecasting with ML/DL models
+# Air quality forecasting with ML models

 In this project I trained and evaluated some ML models to perform air quality forecasting on various locations at multiple timestamps in the future.